 Step 2.
 Installing Glances System Monitoring Tool.

-Once EPEL repository installed, you can install Glances by running the following command:
+Once the EPEL repository is installed, you can install Glances by running the following command:

 The installation has been completed.
-You may now try the following command in shell and monitor your server resurce usages:
+You may now try the following command in the shell and monitor your server resource usages: